 Overlook Less-Qualified Candidates at your Peril

-The question are CVs still relevant in recruitment begs a simple answer.
+The question of whether CVs are still relevant in recruitment begs a simple answer.
 Of course, qualifications and other impressive items on a candidate’s CV will always be important.
-However, what really matters is how well they can do the job.
-Soft skills, talent and the value people can bring to the business are not obvious from looking at CVs.
-It is, therefore, always worth giving those weaker CVs a second look.
+However, what matters is how well candidates can do the job regardless of qualifications, high grades or awards.